good-ware/js-log/README.md

 #### tag and level

 Tags are a superset of levels.
 A log entry's level is, by default, set to the tag with the highest severity.
 Level methods override this behavior such that the level associated with the method is chosen.
 The level can be specified via the logLevel meta tag.
-The level can also be modified via tag configuration.
+The level can also be modified via tag filtering options (see "tag filtering" below).

 ### meta tag